Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Morton Grove, IL?

-Morton Grove features a diverse range of neighborhoods, each with unique thatch management challenges:
+Morton Grove features a diverse range of neighborhoods, each with unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Historic Downtown & Lehigh Avenue Corridor: Older lawns (50-70 years) on compacted Drummer silty clay loam, high tree canopy, slow thatch decomposition, frequent water ponding.
+• Historic Downtown Area: Older lawns (50-70 years) with compacted Drummer silty clay loam, high water table in spring, and mature tree canopy slowing thatch decomposition.

-- Delaine Farms & Park View Estates: Post-WWII developments with poorly drained clay soils, Kentucky bluegrass dominance, moderate tree cover, high maintenance intensity.
+• Park View Estates: Post-WWII suburb with poorly drained clay soils, Kentucky bluegrass dominance, and moderate tree cover; frequent water ponding and spongy turf.

 Morton Grove Municipal Ordinances for Landscaping Operations & Equipment Use

-Landscaping operations in Morton Grove are governed by municipal ordinances designed to protect residents and the environment.
-Power dethatchers and similar equipment may only be operated during permitted hours—typically 7 AM to 9 PM on weekdays, 8 AM to 9 PM on Saturdays, with possible restrictions on Sundays.
-Noise ordinances apply to all powered equipment, and commercial service providers must be licensed and registered with the Village.
-Insurance (liability and workers’ compensation) and bonding are required for municipal contracts.
-For full details on landscaping regulations, business licensing, and equipment use, contact:
+Landscaping operations in Morton Grove are governed by municipal ordinances designed to minimize noise, ensure safety, and protect public health.
+Power dethatchers and similar equipment may typically be operated between 7 AM and 9 PM on weekdays, and 8 AM to 9 PM on Saturdays; Sunday restrictions may apply, so residents and contractors should verify current regulations.
+Noise ordinances limit decibel levels for outdoor equipment, and commercial service providers must be properly licensed and registered with the Village.
+Insurance requirements include liability and workers’ compensation coverage, and bonding may be required for municipal contracts.
+For full ordinance details and business registration procedures, consult:

 Morton Grove Community and Economic Development